mrbrdo/datasource/README.md

 # Datasource

-**Make sure you are reading the README corresponding to the version your are using**

-Automatically preload your ORM records for your serializer.
+- Automatically preload associations for your serializers
+- Specify custom SQL snippets for virtual attributes (Query attributes)
+- Write custom preloading logic in a reusable way

 #### Install